vnmakarov/mir/HOW-TO-PORT-MIR.md

     file `c2mir.c` and add target standard include and library directories in files `c2mir.c` and `c2mir-driver.c`

+For debuging MIR interpreter, you can switch on MIR insn excution tracing by adding `-DMIR_INTERP_TRACE` for compilation `mir.c` file.

 C programs compiled by C2MIR compiler need some compiler specific files.
 The easiest way to do this is to copy existing target dependent directory (e.g. aarch64) in directory `mirc/include` and